EPA intends tougher downwind air-pollution rule in 23 states

 Senate Majority Leader Mitch McConnell of Kentucky said Obama was "trying to impose deeply regressive energy regulations that would eliminate good-paying jobs, punish the poor and make it even harder for Kentuckians to put food on the table."

-Republicans were expected to force a vote as soon as Wednesday on resolutions challenging the power-plant rules.
+Republicans were expected to force a vote late Tuesday on resolutions challenging the power-plant rules.
 The measures were being brought up under the little-used Congressional Review Act, which allows Congress to block executive actions it considers onerous with simple majority votes.
 The maneuver is subject to a presidential veto and has rarely been successful in overturning executive branch rules.

 The Republican-controlled House is considering similar resolutions filed by Rep. Ed Whitfield, R-Ky.